mkraquiz/mkraquiz.github.io/essays/semantic-ui.md

          <a class="item"><i class="facebook f icon"></i></a>

 If you want to make the icon bigger of smaller, you can just specify it and put "large" or "tiny".
+There's a lot more you can include to your website like buttons, labels, etc. and the [Semantic UI website](https://semantic-ui.com/elements/button.html) offers different ways and designs to include the items that you want in your web pages.

+Because of its simplicity, it makes me excited to work with frameworks.
+I was able te recreate web pages.
+Even though it speeds up the development of an front end application, it does not mean its easier.
+It can still be frustating at times because you really have to make your words specific otherwise it will not do what you want it to do.
+Overall, UI frameworks help a lot with building or recreating web pages.